collinalexbell/HackMatrix/game-design.md

 ?
 Players have API spend/rate/etc
 ? the source code for an object is the path the player took (placing blocks) to make it ? piece components together to build cyborgs
+?
+AI?
+Maybe for the cyborgs... definitely not for the kickstarter though

 V Blow stuff up with placed charges that have customizable size!
 #### Freedom vs Controlled experience